248-682-4617

 teeth and prevents it from forming tarter.
 The teeth need to be brushed daily to every-other day to prevent tarter

-formation.
 Hill's t/d prescription diet works like brushing since the kibbles are specially formulated to scrub the teeth while

 your pet chews.
 Oral care products such as